markgraves/leat/README.md

 ## Features
 - Excel interface for defining Concepts of interest and the terms and text patterns that define them
-- Searches documents for matching text and idenfifies the documents and location in the documents they occur
+- Searches documents for matching text and identifies the documents and location in the documents they occur
 - Light-weight installation on remote machines
 - Extended functionality for analyzing search results